-Rendition is the action through which The CentOS Project Corporate Identity is produced inside the repository.
-The CentOS Project Corporate Identity is made, in part, of several visual manifestations.
-These visual manifestations implement the Corporate Identity by mean of images placed in key areas of each manifestation visual space.

-As work flow to produce these images, we decompose them in design models and artistic motifs.
+The CentOS Project Corporate Identity, in part, is made of several visual manifestations.
+These visual manifestations implement the Corporate Identity by means of images placed in key visible areas of each manifestation visual space.
+As work flow to produce these images, we decompose images in design models and artistic motifs.
 Design models provide the image structure (i.e., dimension, translation markers, common designs, etc.) and artistic motifs the visual style (i.e., the background information provide the look and feel).

 Design models are created for each visual manifestation the CentOS Project is made of.
 This way we describe the visual manifestation and provide a template system for it where several artistic motifs can be applied.
-Artistic motifs are created with design models in mind, not the visual manifestation such design models is built for.
+Artistic motifs are created with design models in mind, not the visual manifestation such design models are applied to.

-The combination of one design models with one artistic motifs is what we know as one theme.
-Inside themes directory structure, you can find several design models and several artistic motifs, apart one another, that can be albitrarily combined one another through theme rendition, a flexible way to produce images for different visual manifestations inside CentOS Artwork Repository.
-Theme rendition takes place in 'trunk/Identity/Themes/Models' and 'trunk/Identity/Themes/Motifs' directory structures.
+The combination of both design models and artistic motifs is what we know as Theme.
+Themes let us create several design models and several background images apart one another that can be later combined albitrarily one another to provide a flexible way of producing images for different visual manifestations.

-In addition to theme rendition, you can find another way of image production, a more direct way of image production where there is no artistic motif at all, but design models only.
-Such configuration is named direct rendition and is very useful to produce simple content that doesn't need specific background information like icons and illustrations used in documentation.
-Direct rendition takes place in 'trunk/Identity/Models' and 'trunk/Identity/Images' directory structures.
+In addition to themes, you can find another way of image production, a more direct way of image production where there is no artistic motif at all, but design models only.
+This configuration is useful to produce content that don't need specific background information like icons and illustrations used in documentation.

-1.5.2.2 Localization
+1.5.2.2 Content localization